jsoendermann/blueMandoTools/Readme.md

 ## Implementation Details

 BlueServer is written in Go using "net/http". blueServer.go contains the main() function that sets up the program.
-It first reads all html files into memory.
-BlueServer implements a simple rails-style view system where html files can include other files with the

-    @include other-file.html

-directive and all files use a common layout that yields with

-    @yield

-This is implemented in the loadHtmlFile() and includeFiles() functions in blueServer_util.go.

-After assembling the static html, the main function sets up the web server by registering handlers for all routes and calling http.ListenAndServe(":8080", nil)
+After assembling the static html using mustache.go, the main function sets up the web server by registering handlers for all routes and calling http.ListenAndServe(":8080", nil)

 Once it is running, BlueServer responds to the following routes: